SRM777 - Construction Management Practice

 ULO3

-Critically reflect on acquired skills, achievements and professional competencies.
+Critically reflect on acquired technical and employability skills, and current work readiness in relation to construction management’s professional competencies.

 GLO1: Discipline-specific knowledge and capabilities